ovh/docs/pages/cloud/vps/windows_first_config/guide.en-ca.md

 slug: windows-first-config
 excerpt: 'Find out how to enable Remote Desktop, ICMP and boot logs'
 section: 'Getting started'
-updated: 2022-05-06
+updated: 2023-02-15
 ---

-**Last updated 6th May 2022**
+**Last updated 15th February 2023**

 ## Objective

 After a fresh installation of a Windows Server operating system on a VPS, remote access and the ICMP (Internet Control Message Protocol) response might be disabled.
-However, you can use the OVHcloud KVM to access your VPS and configure the Windows Firewall application to re-enable ICMP and allow connections via Remote Desktop Protocol.<br>Activating Windows boot logs can be helpful for server error diagnostics.
+However, you can use the OVHcloud KVM to access your VPS and configure the Windows Firewall application to enable ICMP and allow connections via Remote Desktop Protocol.<br>Activating Windows boot logs can be helpful for server error diagnostics.

 **This guide explains how to enable ICMP, Remote Desktop Protocol and boot logs on a Windows VPS.**